rickybryce/SouthernCross/BinaryOctalHex/README.md

 <h2>BinaryOctalHex.asm</h2>
 BinaryOctalHex requires the I/O module, and will display binary on your LED's, Octal and Hex on the display.

-<h2>OctalHexOnly.asm</h2>
+<h2>OctalHex.asm</h2>
-OctalHexOnly will display binary and hex values on the display.
+OctalHex will display binary and hex values on the display.
 Use this file if you do not have an I/O Moudle.
 You can only adjust the delay in the code.<p>

 -- Ricky Bryce